cllebrun/cllebrun.github.io/labs/3.3 Lab Watson - Watson Visual Recognition/README.md

 You can find these credentials from Visual Recognition Service created in Step 1:

 - go to https://dataplatform.ibm.com/data/services?target=watson
-- click on you visual recognition instance (watson-vision-combined-dsx)
+- click on your visual recognition instance
 - click on Credentials tab and View credentials
 - copy the apikey value